brennash/StockTracker/README.md

 }
 ```

-Note the 'SP500-RANDOM' ticker name in the above JSON.
+Note the 'RANDOM-REPEAT' ticker name in the above JSON.
 This allows the
-application to randomly select an S&P500 stock and see how it performs
+application to randomly select an S&P500 stock at each purchase interval
-over the given time period.
+and see how it performs over the given time period.
+The assumption with
+RANDOM-REPEAT stocks is that the 'repeat' field is non-null.

 ## Running the application
 To run the application you need a valid JSON file describing the stocks to be checked,